livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 **Code**: [dynamic load](https://gist.github.com/livz/7fb6d6a97ac8719748915f02ea477d14).
 * __Explicit linking (manual)__

-This techniques is frequently used in exploits, which find first the base address of kernel32.dll and then find the address of LoadLibrary function manually.
+This technique is frequently used in exploits, which need to first find the base address of kernel32.dll and then the address of LoadLibrary function manually.
 Very prevalent technique.

 **Result**: Again, loaded libraries are listed correctly.
 Although this trick works to defeat various host-based protection mechanisms, in this case the OS correctly keeps track of what has been loaded and the information in the prefetch files is correct.